-- 146. Regulation 34(1)(c) of the 2019 Tariff Regulations provide as under: - "34.
-Interest on Working Capital: (1) The working capital shall cover: - (c) For Hydro Generating Station (including Pumped Storage Hydro Generating Station) and Transmission System: - (i) Receivables equivalent to 45 days of annual fixed cost;
+148. Regulation 34(1)(a) of the 2019 Tariff Regulations provide as under:

+"34.
+Interest on Working Capital: (1) The working capital shall cover:

+(c) For Hydro Generating Station (including Pumped Storage Hydro Generating

+Station) and Transmission System:

-- (ii) Maintenance spares @ 15% of operation and maintenance expenses including security expenses: and - (iii) Operation and maintenance expenses, including security expenses for one month." - 147.
+- (i) Receivables equivalent to 45 days of annual fixed cost; - (ii) Maintenance spares @ 15% of operation and maintenance expenses including security expenses; and - (iii) Operation and maintenance expenses, including security expenses for one month." - 149.
 Clause (3) and (4) of the Regulation 34 of the 2019 Tariff Regulations provide as under: - "(3) Rate of interest on working capital shall be on normative basis and shall be considered as the bank rate as on 1.4.2019 or as on 1st April of the year during the tariff period 2019-24 in which the generating station or a unit thereof or the transmission system including communication system or element thereof, as the case may be, is declared under commercial operation, whichever is later: